thecarlo/strongpw.com/README.md

 ![strongpw.com](images/strongpwv2.png)

-Built with React 18 and Vite.
+Built with React 18, Vite.

 Generates a strong password in the following modes: